theoephraim/grunt-i18n-gspreadsheet/README.md

 *Example: `https://docs.google.com/spreadsheet/ccc?key=<THE-KEY-IS-THIS-THING>#gid=0`*

 #### options.key_column
-Type: `String` -- Default: `'key'`
+Type: `String`

-The column header for the translation keys.
+The column header for special translation keys.
+Some explanation:

 When using i18n plugins, usually one writes `__('Thing to translate')`.
-In your spreadsheet, one of your columns will hold all of these translation keys.
-This option allows you to override the name of this column.
+The key in this case is the thing to be translated in the default language.
+But sometimes for longer items of text, you may want to use a special string.
+For example, `__('!ABOUT.BIO')`.
+In your spreadsheet, you can have one column that is used to hold these special keys.
+This option allows you to enable this feature and set the name the column to use.

 **NOTE** Google spreadsheets API alters column headers slightly.
-It will force all lower case and remove all spaces.
+It will force all lower case and remove all spaces/special characters.
+For example "My Column Header!" would become "mycolumnheader".
 It is recommended to just use a column name in this format already, but if you cannot, you may need to debug a little to figure out the column name that the api is using.

 #### options.default_locale
 Type: `String` -- Default: `'en'`